Exodo0/LevelSystem-DJS14/README.md

 Hi there!
 This is a simple ranking system for your discord bot.
 It's easy to setup and use Only works with mongoose.

+Based on the system made by: global#9451 New things were written and implemented.

 ## Requirements

 - [x] mongoose (npm i mongoose@6.8.3)